 AISLE (Association of Illinois School Library Educators) advances the school library media profession in the state of Illinois by advocating for libraries and students and offering professional developments for school librarians.
 Librarians are in the job of offering resources for learning and discovery.
 Technology has become one of those resources that students and teachers need to create, collaborate, build and learn.
 Librarians are on the front lines when it comes to introducing and teaching technology tools.
 Find out more about AISLE at www.aisled.org.

 Big Deal Books are print and electronic publications that offer invaluable resources for educators.
 In each edition, educators find content-rich sources of grants and other attainable funding for their special programs and plans, rich resources for 21st century skills, professional development training opportunities, free and inexpensive finds including standards-based lessons, inexpensive materials and help with research and assessment.
-For more info, please visit their site at www.bigdealbook.com.
+For more info, please visit their site at www.bigdealbook.com and check out the latest IDEA & Big Deal Newsletter here.

 Common Sense Education provides high-quality digital literacy and citizenship programs to educators and school communities.
 Together, we work to empower students to harness technology for learning and life.
 Our free resources include ratings and reviews of digital tools, a comprehensive K–12 Digital Citizenship Curriculum, ready-made lesson plans, videos, webinars, and more. the most effective technology solutions for your school, office, or home.
 Visit their site www.commonsense.org/education.